kariudo/monoco-textarea-bookmarklet/README.md

 ## 🙏 Credits

 - [Monaco Editor](https://microsoft.github.io/monaco-editor/) by Microsoft
-- Inspired by the need for better textarea editing across the web
+- Inspired by the need for better textarea editing across the web and my desire to stop copy pasting code in textarea